brichards/dotfiles/README.md

 I've also written it to only install the components I actually _want_ on a given computer – not everything I do needs to be on every computer I own (e.g. video production vs web development) – and so the script prompts for input before installing anything.

-This script supports remote execution, e.g.:
+This script supports remote execution, e.g.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/brichards/dotfiles/master/install.sh)"
 ```

-Or it can be run locally after cloning this repo, e.g.:
+Or it can be run locally after cloning this repo, e.g.

 ```bash
 git clone git@github.com:brichards/dotfiles.git ~/.dotfiles